openstack/openstack-manuals/doc/cli-reference/source/trove.rst

 ``--marker <ID>``
   Begin displaying the results for IDs greater than the specified marker.
-When used with :option:`--limit,` set this to the last ID displayed in the previous run.
+When used with --limit, set this to the last ID displayed in the previous run.

 .. _trove_backup-show: